5 July | Full day (09:00 am - 04:00 pm)

 - Connect researchers interested in risk adjustment and risk sharing and identify topics for future research and collaboration.
 Most of the literature summarized under objectives 1 and 2 is from the field of health insurance, in which research on risk adjustment and risk sharing is most developed.
 Many of these topics, however, are relevant for other fields/applications too.
 An important goal of this session is to bring together researchers from these different fields and identify topics for future research.
 Three applications will be considered: risk equalization in health insurance; risk adjustment of provider payments; and risk adjustment of regional funds.

-Professor Shuli Brammli (JDC)
+Professor Shuli Brammli (Hebrew University of Jerusalem)

 Professor Randall Ellis (Boston University)